Kgalagadi Camping: The Essential Guide inc Video

 Matopi Campsites

-Matopi Campsites are situated along the route from Bosobogolo Pan to Nossob (see map above.
+Matopi Campsites are situated along the route from Bosobogolo Pan to Nossob (see map above).
 They are ideal stopovers to break up the journey across, but other than not aren’t anything to write home about.
+Neither of the Bosobogolo camps has water.

 We stayed in Motopi 1, the closest campsite to Nossob, along the route.
 The camp is off the road but didn’t have a huge amount of shade.

-Neither camps have water but do have a drop toilet.
+Neither of the camps has water but does have a drop toilet.

 South Africa KTP Camping Information